dennislee928/dennis-s-note-vault/ietls sprint/weakness打點.md

 9. Tourist numbers 10m; business travellers 4m.
     Tourist numbers are 10m, which is more than twice as high as  business travellers, being 4m.
 10. Teachers earning 60k; assistants earning 25k.
-     Teachers earning is 60k, which is more than twice as high as assistants earning 25k.
+     Teachers earning is 60k, which is more than twice as high as assistants earning, being 25k.

 ---